 Barbara’s commitment to self-regulation grew from extensive studies in mental health and human development.
 And her long-time experience teaching mindfulness and other awareness tools has confirmed the value of self-reg asset-building as a tool to promote thriving.
 Self-reg skills are critical, she says, if young people are to navigate the challenges of life in the 21st century, and mature into caring, connected, and contributing adults.

-Barbara holds an M.A. in Counseling Psychology from the University of Northern Iowa.
+Barbara first earned a degree in education, followed by an M.A. in Counseling Psychology from the University of Northern Iowa.
 Some years later, to integrate spiritual development into her therapeutic work, she went back to grad school and completed an M.Div. and a Diploma in the Art of Spiritual Direction at San Francisco Theological Seminary.
 Barbara is also an Integral Master Coach certified by Integral Coaching Canada, and the co-founder of the Unique Self Emergence Process, a psychospiritual development process she teaches to helping professionals.

 Barbara is based in Fairfax, California.